Frank Sinatra

 Frank Sinatra with his mom

-But this did not stop the boy from becoming seriously interested in music at an early age.
+But this didn't stop the boy from falling hard for music early on.
 At thirteen, his parents bought him a ukulele, and young Frank began performing first in their family tavern and then in other venues in Hoboken.
-Despite having no formal musical education and problems with his eardrum, he learned melodies by ear, intuitively.
+Despite having no formal training and his damaged eardrum, he picked up melodies purely by instinct.
 The self-taught boy adopted his vocal style and manner of performance from his idol Bing Crosby.

 Frank Sinatra copied Bing Crosby's style